Chirag77302/Chirag77302/README.md

 # Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="60" height="60"> ,

-## My name is [Chirag Jindal](https://chiragj-portfolio.herokuapp.com/) & I am a Software Developer and Electronics Engineer based in New Delhi , India .
+## My name is [Chirag Jindal](https://chiragj-portfolio.herokuapp.com/) & I am a Software Developer based in New Delhi , India .

 I am a Tech and Coding enthusiast  currently pursuing my Btech with **Electrical Engineering** as my majors from ***Netaji Subhas University Of Technology*** .
 I have a pretty good understanding with data structures in C++.